Younest9/okd/README.md

    > If you want to use DHCP, write down all MAC addresses of all machines.

-### Configure the load balancer and the ingress controller
+### Configure the load balancer and the ingress controller (proxy machine)

-1. Install the OS that you chose on the services machine, in our case it will be debian 12.
+1. Install the OS that you chose on the proxy machine, in our case it will be debian 12.

 2. Boot the machine